ion-beam-breeding/DelMapper/README.txt

    infile/Utility.cpp
    infile/Utility.h

 (b) All cpp files are compiled into an executable file as the main program of DelMapper.
 The execution of the program does not need any parameters.
-DelMapper calculates the Ågtotal costÅh values for all permutations of the virtual markers.
-When Ågtotal costÅh for one permutation is equal to or less than the previous one, DelMapper adds a line including the permutation and its Ågtotal costÅh as a temporary best score to the output file.
+DelMapper calculates the "total cost" values for all permutations of the virtual markers.
+When "total cost" for one permutation is equal to or less than the previous one, DelMapper adds a line including the permutation and its "total cost" as a temporary best score to the output file.

 Input files:
    infile.input.csv